 We stopped for lunch at a rest stop shortly after we crossed into New Mexico and the wind was incredible.
 Sitting in Maxx felt like being on a ship in high seas … there is just no way to describe the wind today!
 There were signs on the interstate indicating “heavy winds” so I think it is windier than usual, hopefully it will die down before we stop for the evening.
 On the up side, the wind was behind us for a good portion of the trip, which gave us excellent fuel economy.

 On the down side there is a big chill heading into the southern states and the forecast is for the weather to drop from a high of 72° (22c) today to a high of 50° (10c) tomorrow, and that weather should stay for the next week or so.
-We may have to alter our route a little to avoid the forecasted ice storms predicted for some areas of Texas, so stay tune!
+We may have to alter our route a little to avoid the forecasted ice storms predicted for some areas of Texas, so stay tuned!

 Until next time …